 Today, however, ‘the red one’ is used more frequently to describe Bologna’s red terracotta roofs and flaming orange walls that cast its streets in a rich, warm light.
 Indeed, aesthetically, the city is a pleasure to explore – the orange and red brick used to build Bologna’s many towers and churches making for a readymade filmset.
 Strolling through the city, with no particular destination in mind, is perhaps the best way to experience this beautiful city.

-Below are just a few of the city’s architectural highlights, each of which should be added to any list of things to do in Bologna.
+Below are just a few of the city’s architectural highlights, each of which should be added to any list of ‘what to see in Bologna’.